Baseball Catcher’s Mask: How It Was Invented

 Catcher Mask Adopted By Professional Teams

-On fields where a team’s catcher first wore a mask, there were taunts from the crowd.
+Initially, catcher’s were taunted by the crowds when htey wore masks for the first time.
 But because of the very real risks of the position, catchers soon started wearing the new gear.

 By the late 1880s, there are enough modifications on record in the patent office that the masks must have come into wide use by that time.